roboconf/roboconf-dockerfile/readme.md

 		.
 ```

-Please, refer to the [official Docker documentation](https://docs.docker.com/engine/reference/commandline/build/) for alternatives.

-> Once images are built for both the DM and the agent, you can run tests with the **verify.sh** script.

 You can also build from your local Maven repository.
 You need to build [this Docker image](https://github.com/roboconf/dockerized-mock-for-nexus-api)
 and run it as described in its [readme](https://github.com/roboconf/dockerized-mock-for-nexus-api/blob/master/readme.md).